 India really is one of the worlds true travel adventures that nothing can really prepare you for.
-It is a remarkable and astounding country, bemusing and bewildering in its diversity and ability to surprise you.
+It is a truly remarkable and astounding country, worthy of all the superlatives often attached to it, packed to the gills with must see sites and bemusing and bewildering in its diversity and ability to always surprise you.

-Nothing can compare to the amusement of sharing the street with a dozen cows, experiencing the sheer joy of the Holi festival in Rishikesh or seeing one of the worlds modern wonders.
+Nothing can compare to the amusement of sharing the street with a dozen cows, experiencing the sheer joy of the Holi festival in Rishikesh or seeing one of the worlds modern wonders at the Taj Mahal.

-But it is also a country where you will be confronted by extreme poverty, by beauracracy gone wild and a claustrophobia like you have never known simply by the sheer crush of people.
+But it is also a country where you will be confronted by a way of life whilst in part familiar also extremely alien to what you know, by extreme poverty, by beauracracy gone wild and a claustrophobia like you have never known simply by the sheer crush of people.
 India is huge, and it is packed!
-India is not an easy place to travel.
+India in many ways is not an easy place to travel.
 The crowds can be absolutely overwhelming at times, and that goes for anyone.

-India is so different from the west in many ways that many travellers struggle to come to terms with being there simply because it takes time to understand those differences.
-It’s a much steeper learning curve for backpackers than many other destinations.
+India is so different from the west in many ways that many travellers struggle to come to terms with being there simply because it takes time to understand those differences and it is a much steeper learning curve for backpackers than many other destinations.